Nomi-CEu/Nomi-CEu/overrides/README.md

 # Hard mode config files
 Config files for normal and hard modes are found in `\config-overrides\normal` and `\config-overrides\expert` respectively.

-Users can use any of the below methods to repalace configs:
+Users can use any of the below methods to replace configs:
 - Manual:
     - Drag the files inside `\config-overrides\expert` into the main `config` folder, as shown in image: